-It’s hard to eat a lot of food and gain weight when you are an ectomorph, something some people will laugh at you for.
+It’s hard to eat a lot of food and gain weight when you are an ectomorph.
+People may laugh at you for that.

 “I wish I had your body and could eat whatever I want”.
 If only I had a dollar for every time I heard that.

-It’s ok that people will not understand the journey that you are on, as long as you do.
+It’s ok that people won't understand the journey you are on, as long as you do.
 Have your goals, find a community with like minded people, and block out the noise from others if it is bringing you down.

-There are some pretty amazing weight loss transformations out there that can happen fairly quickly.
+There are amazing weight loss transformations out there that can happen fairly quickly.

 Losing 100 pounds in a year is hard, but it’s been done countless times.

 Have you ever heard of someone gaining 100 pounds of muscle in a year?

 It’s important to understand that this journey takes time.
 There will be times where you feel like quitting, your progress has stalled, and you question yourself.